rschristopher/ischristtrue.com/src/ancient-views/index.md

 The consequences of modern activism and liberation movements have not empowered or liberated anyone, but instead degraded God-given human rights into "privileges".
 Which implies those rights are granted to us by the false gods that we know of as politics and ideologies.
-We've even come to believe these evil principalities can take those "privileges" away.
+We've even come to believe these evil principalities can take those rights away (treating them as privileges).

 Always remember that human rights are not privileges, they are God-given and can never be taken away by demonic powers.